devlooped/.github/profile/readme.md

 Hello there!
-This is @kzu (sounds like 'kah-zu' rather than 'kzoo' 😉) organization account where I publish projects I think might be useful to others and not just personal experiments.
+This is [@kzu](https://github.com/kzu)'s (sounds like 'kah-zu' rather than 'kzoo' 😉) organization account where I publish projects I think might be useful to others and not just personal experiments.

 This is also the organization account you can actually [sponsor](https://github.com/sponsors/devlooped)